alchemyplatform/aa-sdk/site/packages/aa-core/bundler-client/actions/estimateUserOperationGas.md

       content: estimateUserOperationGas
   - - meta
     - name: description
-      content: Overview of the estimateUserOperationGas action available on the PublicErc4337Client
+      content: Overview of the estimateUserOperationGas action available on the BundlerClient
   - - meta
     - property: og:description
-      content: Overview of the estimateUserOperationGas action available on the PublicErc4337Client
+      content: Overview of the estimateUserOperationGas action available on the BundlerClient
 ---

 # estimateUserOperationGas